 policies and procedures for bringing equipment on board for these

-Celebrity Cruises® cannot accept guests who will have entered their 24th week of pregnancy by the beginning of, or at any time during a cruise or Cruisetour.
+Celebrity Cruises® cannot accept guests who will be more than 23 weeks pregnant at any time during the cruise or Cruisetour.
 All guests are required to sign a health questionnaire upon check-in to ensure they are aware of our pregnancy policy.
-If you have already booked a cruise or Cruisetour and do not meet this requirement, please contact your travel agent or call us at 1-888-283-7275 and request a resolution agent.
+If you have already booked a cruise or Cruisetour and do not meet this requirement, please contact your travel advisor or call us at 1-888-283-7275 and request a resolution agent.

 All types of oxygen cylinders are permitted on board.
 Please notify us as to quantity, type, and delivery schedule.
 Although storage policies differ among ships in our fleet, you will be permitted to keep some or all of your oxygen cylinders in your stateroom.